Lilac Class

 The Natural World

 • Understand the effect of changing seasons on the natural world around us.
-We will look at Winter into Spring.
+We will look at Spring into Summer.

 Past and Present